Photo Credit: Jana Islinger

 At his core, he is a documentarian, storyteller, and visual historian passionate about producing work with lasting human and societal impact that is grounded in authenticity and deep narrative exploration.
 Anthony is deeply committed to visual storytelling that fosters awareness and dialogue, which often highlights underreported stories and vulnerable communities, rooted in close access, sensitivity, and a deep respect for the people and places he documents.

-Over the years, his photographs have been published by leading international outlets, including Time, BBC, CNN, Politico, Bloomberg, Die Zeit, Le Figaro, Libération, AFP, Getty, Newsweek, and Business Insider amongst others.
-His image taken during the 2024 Armenian Genocide Remembrance Day was shortlisted for the Siena Awards.
+Over the years, his photographs have been published by international outlets, including Time, BBC, CNN, Politico, Bloomberg, Council on Foreign Relations (CFR), Die Zeit, Le Figaro, Libération, Neue Zürcher Zeitung, Human Rights Watch, Amnesty International, Meduza, and Novaya Gazeta among others.

 In addition to editorial work, he continues to develop personal, long-term documentary projects that reflect the complexity and resilience of life in the regions he covers.